 Domain IMPB indicators for Māori Data source F requency Access to primary and hospital and Primary health care enrolmentsLMC enrolments in first trimester Primary Health Tier I statistics Monthly MVP Clinical priorities Māori are protected from communicable diseases across the life course Detection, screening and diagnosis of cancers are timely, comprehensive and effective.
-Rate of community dental examinations at age 5 and Year 8, (also for rangatahi up to age 18 and hāpū mama, if available) % of Māori missing first specialist appointments • Health NZ Quarterly % of patients who were able to get health care from a GP or nurse when they wanted to in the last 12 months % of patients with a disability, impairment or long-term health condition who felt their accessibility needs were met care survey Quarterly Relevant government targets: Immunisation rates for tamariki Wait times in ED Wait times for first specialist appointment Wait times for elective treatment % receiving cancer management within 31 days of the decision to treat Health NZ Dashboards Quarterly Domain IMPB indicators for Māori Data source F requency Quality of care MVP clinical priorities: Rangatahi experience stronger mental health & resilience through better access to preventative and clinical mental health services.
-Pākeke access primary and PAH rates for under 5s PAH rates for all Rate of dental cavities at age 5, year 8 (and rangatahi, hāpū māmā and adul stats if available) % with high/very high psychological distress Rate of delay or halting of progression from pre-diabetes to diabetes (if data available) Rate of hospitalisation for COPD and for it Quarterl community healthcare early, with positive outcomes and experiences relating rheumatic fever % of patients who felt their cultural needs were met % of patients who reported that the HQSC primary care survey ' Quarterl treatment and care
+Rate of community dental examinations at age 5 and Year 8, (also for rangatahi up to age 18 and hāpū mama, if available) % of Māori missing first specialist appointments • Health NZ Quarterly % of patients who were able to get health care from a GP or nurse when they wanted to in the last 12 months % of patients with a disability, impairmen or long-term health condition who felt their accessibility needs were met care survey Quarterly Relevant government targets: Immunisation rates for tamariki Wait times in ED Wait times for first specialist appointment Wait times for elective treatment % receiving cancer management within 31 days of the decision to treat Health NZ Dashboards Quarterly Domain IMPB indicators for Māori Data source F requency Quality of care MVP clinical priorities: Rangatahi experience stronger mental health & resilience through better access to preventative and clinical mental health services.
+Pākeke access primary and (and rangatahi, hāpū māmā and adustats if available) % with high/very high psychological distress Rate of delay or halting of progression from pre-diabetes to diabetes (if data available) Rate of hospitalisation for COPD and for d .
+Quarterly community healthcare early, with positive outcomes and experiences relating to diabetes and cardiovascular disease rheumatic fever % of patients who felt their cultural needs were met % of patients who reported that the health care professional explained things in a way they could understand % of patients who reported being involved in decisions about their HQSC primary care survey y Quarterl treatment and care